 Thus, it’s easy to understand why visual skills’ diagnosis and ultimate remediation of any problems found are so critical to student success.

 Suffice to say, visual skills impact everything you do both inside the classroom and out.

-Therefore it is essential to have strong visual skills (most of which are learned) as well as to discover whether undetected visual skills problems are causing academic struggles.
+Therefore, it is essential to have strong visual skills (most of which are learned) as well as to discover whether undetected visual skill problems are causing academic struggles.